pubtransit/pubtransit/doc/backend-architecture.md

 <img src="https://cdn.rawgit.com/pubtransit/transit/b6e69741bd31762391f199eada34daa1d36fafae/doc/data-flow.svg" width="40%" align="left">

-The System Architecture is very simple: the Web page is static and doesn't rely on any running appliance.
+The System Architecture is very simple: the Web page is static and it doesn't rely on any running appliance.
 This approach was decided to maximize the site scalability and simplicity.
 There is no dynamic data.